mattsiedenburg/archsetup/README.md

 ### ssd trim

-Installed and enabled by default when using archinstall.
+Installed and enabled by default when using `archinstall`.

 ```bash
 yay -S util-linux --needed